ayakashi-io/ayakashi-io.github.io/docs/guide/querying-with-domql.md

 ```

 The strict version of `nlike`.
-The difference is that the specified attribute **must exist** but not contain
+The difference is that the specified attribute **must exist** but not contain (or not match if using a regex)
 the value on the right.
 In the above example, the query will match all elements that have a `href`
 but it does not contain `github.com`.
 The non-strict version would have also matched any element that doesn't have a `href`
 at all.

 ### in